 Our boat is equipped with DAN emergency oxygen kits and First Aid Kits.
 Our crews are Certified Oxygen Providers and/or Emergency First Responders and/or certified as Divemasters or Instructors.

-All divers must meet current PADI or NAUI medical standards for divers and must not be under the influence of any medication that has warnings against diving, driving, or any medication that may inhibit your judgment or safety including medicinal marijuana.
+All divers must meet current PADI or NAUI medical standards for divers as stated on our medical form, and must not be under the influence of any medication that has warnings against diving, driving, or any medication that may inhibit your judgment or safety including medicinal marijuana.
+Any disqualifying medical condition must be addressed prior to check-in at Key Largo Dive Center.

 You are responsible for being in acceptable physical condition for diving.
 You must report during the reservation process any medical or physical limitation that does not meet PADI or NAUI medical standards.
 Request a medical questionnaire from our representative when you make your reservation.